Radial overlap correction to superallowed $0^+ \to 0^+$ nuclear $\beta$ decays using the shell model with Hartree-Fock radial wave functions: Results and discussions

 Because of the competition between the Coulomb and nuclear isovector potentials as discussed in subsection~\ref{fit}, the suppression of spurious isospin mixing gives different effects on $\delta_{RO}$ in different nuclei.
 It is seen from Fig.~\ref{fig8} that the "SkM*-T" calculation yields, for most cases, a larger value for $\delta_{RO}$ relative to those obtained with the Ormand-Brown's protocol, especially for the light odd-odd $N=Z$ emitters.
 There are, however, nine cases for which "SkM*-T" yields smaller $\delta_{RO}$ values, namely, $^{10}$C, $^{14}$O, $^{18}$Ne, $^{22}$Mg, $^{26}$Si, $^{42}$Ti, $^{46}$Cr, $^{50}$Fe and $^{54}$Ni.
 We remark that all of these emitters are even-even $N\ne Z$ nuclei.
 We found that the relative deviation of $\delta_{RO}$ between the "SkM*-T" and "SkM*" sets varies between $-42$~\% and 37~\%.
 An exclusion to this range is $^{10}$B for which the "SkM*" calculation gives very small correction value (see Table~\ref{tab3}), the resulting relative deviation is subsequently very large, namely 418~\%.
 We remark also that this spurious isospin suppression does not improve the local variation of $\delta_{RO}$--this behavior is still in disagreement with the "WS" calculation.

 It is also seen from Fig.~\ref{fig8} that, a further increase of 2-14~\% in the correction values can be obtained by treating the Coulomb exchange term within the GGA instead of the Slater approximation.
 It is interesting to note that this density gradient effect trends to be stronger for light emitters, namely about $14~\%$ in $^{10}$B and only about 2~\% in $^{70}$Kr.
 This result is in good agreement with the simple estimation we have made in subsection~\ref{slat}.
 Similarly, the correction can be increased more by 10-30~\% with the addition of the CSB force~\eqref{CIB}.
+We notice that this CSB effect is also consistent with the recent DFT calculations carried out by Konieczka \emph{et al.}~\cite{Konieczka2021} and the calculations using the \emph{complex} excited VAMPIR approach carried out by Petrovici \emph{et al.}~\cite{Petrovici2008}.
 However, our final result, "All-T" is still significantly lower than "WS", except for light emitters with $A\le26$.

 Furthermore, there appears to be an odd-even staggering on the correction set calculated with WS radial wave functions, namely, for a given pair of mirror transitions (fixed mass number), the $\delta_{RO}$ value obtained for an even-even emitter is generally considerably larger than that obtained for an odd-odd neighbor.
 We found that this effect is mainly originated due to a similar staggering of the experimental Coulomb displacement energies, shown in Fig.~\ref{figx}, through the potential adjustment.
 In contrast, this property is not well reproduced by the various calculations using HF radial wave functions, except for the six emitters in the $2p1f_{5/2}1g_{9/2}$ model space~\cite{jun45}.
 In fact, a similar staggering is also inherent to the experimental $ft$ values~\cite{HaTo2015}, even through the uncertainties on the data for even-even emitters are quite large.
 Thus, from the inspection of Eq.~\eqref{Ft}, we immediately conclude that the WS result would do a better job in bringing these data into a nucleus-independent $\mathcal{F}t$ value.
 In our opinion, the problem of the HF results for the above-mentioned cases might be due to correlations and deformation effects contained in the data that we have used for constraining the potential depth.
 Since the correlation energy is not measurable it is difficult to remove it properly from the measured separation energies.